ADVM 0066. CNC Milling Level 1

 Hours: 90 (36 lecture, 54 laboratory)

 Intermediate course making billet aluminum parts from start to finish using HAAS CNC milling machines.
-Fusion 360 will be used to model and program class assignments which are then posted to HAAS machines where students will learn how to set up and operate HAAS CNC vertical machining centers.
+Students will learn how to set up and operate HAAS CNC vertical machining centers.
 After the parts have been machined, students will use common industry measuring and inspection techniques to insure their parts are in tolerance. (not transferable)

 ADVM 0066 - CNC Machining Level 1